ruricolist/serapeum/reference.md

 The greatest common prefix of SEQS.

+If there is no common prefix, return NIL.

 ### `(gcs seqs &key test)`

 The greatest common suffix of SEQS.

+If there is no common suffix, return NIL.

 ### `(length< &rest seqs)`